Gifftybabe/who-wants-to-be-a-millionaire-/README.md

 ---

+#### Deployment:
+The live version of this project can be accessed https://millonaires-game.netlify.app/.

+---

 #### Data:
 The quiz questions and answer options are stored as an array of objects within the `data` variable in the `App` component.